 - Objects found in nature, such as leaves or pine cones

-Creating these kits with familiar objects that can be kept the same, added to, or changed over a period of time, ensures loved ones are kept challenged and reduces boredom.
-They are a great way to enhance your loved ones daily activities and promote well-being.
+Creating these kits with familiar objects that can be kept the same, added to, or changed over time ensures loved ones are kept challenged and reduces boredom.
+They are a great way to enhance your loved one's daily activities and promote well-being.

 Activity kits for dementia care offer a wide range of benefits, including cognitive stimulation, emotional well-being, and social interaction.
 By providing engaging and purposeful activities, these kits can enhance the quality of life for individuals with dementia.
 Whether used at home or in a care facility, activity kits can empower individuals with dementia, boost their self-confidence, and provide opportunities for meaningful engagement.
 Contact us today to find out how we can assist in creating and implementing these activity kits while providing needed companionship and dementia care for your loved ones.

 "Improving the quality of life for our clients since 1998 while providing peace of mind to their families."